 The Meet and Discuss Meetings are held at the high school on the second Wednesday of every month at 7:00 pm.
 School Board Meetings are held at the high school on the third Wednesday of every month at 7:00 pm.
 Dates are also located on the Ambridge Area School District Website.

 Kindergarten Registration

 To enroll a child in kindergarten, the child must be five years old by September 1st of the school year.
-Please refer to the district website for a list of all required documentation or contact central registration at extension 1273.
+The child's birth certificate and a record of immunizations signed by a physician are required.